Add bold color to seashells with this easy nail polish marbling paint technique.

 Let shells completely dry.
 Then use them to decorate your home.

-Want more tropical decor?
-Here’s how we upcycled a water bottle into a 3D palm tree using paper!
+If you’re hosting a tropical party, check out how we upcycled a water bottle into a 3D palm tree centerpiece using paper!